When you eat at a ramen restaurant, you might come across some interesting (though odd) toppings on your noodles.

 Top 10 types of fish cakes

-These are arranged without breadcrumbs or hitter and are made with a blend of cooked fish, potatoes and often eggs framed into patties or sometimes fried.
+These are arranged without breadcrumbs or hitters and are made with a blend of cooked fish, potatoes, and often eggs framed into patties or sometimes fried.

 As fish has primarily been a significant dietary part of individuals living close to oceans, streams, and lakes, numerous local categories of fishcake have emerged.

 Varieties can rely upon what sort of fish is utilized, how finely cleaved the fish is, the utilization of milk or water, the use of flour or potatoes, the deployment of eggs, egg whites, and the cooking strategy.

 Depending upon regional preferences and choices, fishcake ingredients have been classified into two categories such as:

 Asian Style Fish cake